volkamerlab/kissim_app/notebooks/006_evaluation/README.md

 - How does bioactivity data correlate with `kissim` ranks?
 - Is the kinase an easy target (a) because underlying structures are co-crystallized with the same ligands or (b) because detected off-targets are very close (kinase group, family)?
 - Is the kinase a difficult target (a) because the tested ligand is a type II ligand although most structures bind type I ligands or (b) because we only have a low structural coverage for the kinase?

+## `006_kinmap_trees.ipynb`

+### Ligand-based validation

+Check if we can retrieve on-/off-targets for a selected ligand (as reported by Karaman et al.) solely based on the structurally most similar kinases to respective main target of that ligand.

+1. Select ligands to investigate: Erlotinib and Imatinib (target ligands).
+2. Get target of Erlotinib and Imatinib: EGFR and ABL1 (target kinases).
+3. Find top20 and top30 similar kinases to target kinase.
+4. Save these top kinases in KinMap format for visualization using the KinMap website.